hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Here's how it looks on it's test script:
 ![](https://codeberg.org/hiiamboris/media/raw/branch/master/spaces/demo-glossy-test.gif)

-Test also [shows](https://codeberg.org/hiiamboris/red-spaces/src/commit/c079d3052bc655153cb12be0b59cb9ec54bbab69/tests/glossy-test.red#L10) how to include it properly Ì†æÌ¥∑.
+Test also [shows](https://codeberg.org/hiiamboris/red-spaces/src/commit/c079d3052bc655153cb12be0b59cb9ec54bbab69/tests/glossy-test.red#L10) how to include it properly ü§∑.

 And here's Red Inspector with it included (though Inspector declares it's own styles which replace those from the stylesheet so it's not fully styled):
 ![](https://i.ibb.co/0YJTpcw/GIF-20-Aug-22-15-29-52.gif)